AlexRaybosh/ads1115d/README.md

 #  ADS1115 ads1115d daemon.
 Probably will work for other ADCs ADS111* or should be easily tunable
 No need for funcky libraries to do ADC.
+Just read a text or binary file, e.g. /run/ads1115/AIN1.txt

 ## Features
 - Microseconds resolution timer
 - No insane busy loops
 - Maintains either text or binary files for configure pins.
-Can be easily used from any other language
+Can be easily used from any other language (as long as you can read a file there)

 ## Setup
 Add systemctl service.